1nv1/LuaFRPF/README.md

 This script works on Lua and LuaJIT, it contains a ReadPropertyFile(file, parameters) function.
-The idea is get the same method of configuration like many software on Unixes with a text file.

- This function return a table, every index of table is the configuration parameter.
+This function return a table, every index of table is a property parameter.
 If you run with the next test config file:

 ```
 How this works?
 Suppose you have the next configuration file:

 ```

 ########################################################################
 #                             Example                                  #
 ########################################################################